getoutreach/extensibility-sdk/docs/url-parsing.md

 Usually, suppose the application is implemented based on manual URL parsing.
 In that case, it doesn't reference this SDK, and thus that READY message event is not sent, which leads to an error screen even if the application is working fine.

-There are two ways to tackle this if the application code can be modified:
+There are two recommended solutions to tackle this if the application code can be modified:

 1. reference the SDK and await sdk.init(), which will send a READY message without referencing the SDK,
 2. manually send the event by implementing this code